SKU: 3041-83

 Related products

-Lamp holder porcelain straight black
+Lamp holder porcelain straight white

 Cord holder cobbler lamp black